 Confined Spaces

-SMU Office of Risk Management (ORM) Team manages the confined space program on campus.
-SMU has hundreds of confined spaces on campus, and the program is to ensure the safety of students, faculty, staff, guest, and contractors.
+SMU Office of Risk Management (ORM) Team manages the confined space program at any SMU-owned or operated property.
+The program is created for SMU employees, students, visitors, and contractors who enter or work in confined spaces at any SMU-owned or operated property.
 Any person entering a confined space on campus is required to follow the SMU Confined Space Program.
-For full details of confined spaces, hazards, hazard mitigation and SMU policies please review the January, 2026 ORM PRCS Program.
+For full details of confined spaces, hazards, hazard mitigation and SMU policies please review the February, 2026 ORM Permit-Required Confined Space Program.

 Types of Confined Spaces at SMU